eQueline/Megiston-Incremental/README.md

  - Fixed bugs, improved performance

 There were a lot of changes to internal structure.
 I tried to fix it on loading from older version save, but some error could probably slip by.
-If something breaks, please create an issue on github or reply to my post in reddit feedback thread https://www.reddit.com/r/incremental_games/comments/idm056/feedback_friday_20200821/ or contact in discord eQueline#0598
+If something breaks, please create an issue on github or reply to my post in [reddit feedback thread](https://www.reddit.com/r/incremental_games/comments/idm056/feedback_friday_20200821/)
+Or contact in discord eQueline#0598

 Version 0.17: